venamax/dataincubator/SQL/README.md

 The city of New York does restaurant inspections and assigns a grade.
-Inspections data the last 4 years are available [here](https://s3.amazonaws.com/thedataincubator/coursedata/nyc_inspection_data.zip).
+Inspections data for the last 4 years are available [here](https://s3.amazonaws.com/thedataincubator/coursedata/nyc_inspection_data.zip).

 The file `RI_Webextract_BigApps_Latest.xls` contains a description of each of